 NHS Ayrshire & Arran guidance for parents and carers

-We want to provide some advice if your child has symptoms of the common cold or similar bugs during this pandemic.
+We want to provide some advice if your child has symptoms of the common cold or similar bugs.

 This is not the case for children and young people with potential COVID-19 symptoms.
 If your child develops any of these symptoms, they must self-isolate.